sapphirepp/sapphirepp/doc/pages/examples/steady-state-parallel-shock.md

 scattering per gyration.
 Secondly, the steady-state VFP equation has two physical essential parameters.
 These are the scattering frequency and the gyro frequency.
-In the Bohm limit their ratio is independent of $p$ and the solution of the steady-state VFP equation should, thus, be scale invariant in $p$, i.e.
+In the Bohm limit their ratio is independent of $p$ and the solution of the steady-state VFP equation could, thus, be scale invariant in $p$, i.e.
 $f(a p) = a^{k} f(p)$ for some scalar $a$ and exponent $k$.

 The implementation looks like